-Landfill gas is created during the anaerobic decomposition of organic substances in municipal solid waste (MSW) and commercial and industrial (C&I) wastes.
-Depending upon the landfill design and its management, as well as waste composition, compaction, moisture and several other factors, thousands of landfills are available worldwide to collect and utilise this valuable renewable energy source for power generation.
-If landfill gas is allowed to escape to atmosphere, methane contained within it is a powerful greenhouse gas, 21 times more so than carbon dioxide.
-Therefore, its prevention of escape to atmosphere and its utilisation as a renewable fuel source is a win-win situation.
+Landfill gas is created during the anaerobic decomposition of organic substances in municipal solid waste (MSW) and commercial and industrial (C&I) wastes that has been deposited in a landfill site.
+Depending upon the landfill design and its management, as well as waste composition, compaction, moisture and several other factors, thousands of landfills are available worldwide to collect and utilize this valuable renewable energy source for power generation.
+If landfill gas can escape to atmosphere, methane contained within it is a powerful greenhouse gas, 21 times more so than carbon dioxide.
+Therefore, its prevention of escape to atmosphere and its utilization as a renewable fuel source is a win-win situation.

 Landfill Gas Collection

 For a landfill restoration that prevents greenhouse gas from migrating into the atmosphere while avoiding offensive smells and smoldering fires, the gas must be continuously extracted under controlled conditions.
 Perforated tubes are drilled into the landfill body and interconnected by a pipework system.
 Using a blower, the gas is sucked from the landfill.
 A well-designed gas collection system will flexibly capture the landfill gas from various spots and handful high temperatures, leachate, condensates and air content – thus ensuring a cost-efficient collection as well as stable landfill gas quality.
 Several engineering companies specialize in this field and offer their services on a worldwide basis.

 Landfill Gas Composition

 Landfill gas composition and production rates are primarily affected by the waste that has been deposited in the landfill site along with the local atmospheric conditions.
 MSW contains 150-250 kg of organic carbon per tonne which micro-organisms convert to landfill gas via anaerobic processes.